 DHA supplementation during pregnancy decreased the occurrence of colds in children at 1 month and reduced illness symptom duration at 1, 3 and 6 months

-Topics: Omega-3 fatty acids, docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), long chain polyunsaturated fatty acids (LC-PUFAs), pregnancy, infant morbidity Background: The beneficial effects of DHA intake during pregnancy through either maternal diet or supplement use on cognitive development during infancy has been well known for over a decade.
-This knowledge has resulted in an official recommendation for […]
+Topics: Omega-3 fatty acids, docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), long chain polyunsaturated fatty acids (LC-PUFAs), pregnancy, infant morbidity DHA decreased colds in children – Background: The beneficial effects of DHA intake during pregnancy through either maternal diet or supplement use on cognitive development during infancy has been well known for over a decade.
+This knowledge has […]

 Docosahexaenoic acid (DHA) during pregnancy improves infant health

-A recent study completed at Emory University and funded by the National Institute of Health, USA and the March of Dimes Foundation charity, has confirmed a preliminary finding that DHA supplementation during pregnancy improves infant’s immune function as measured by frequency and intensity of illness symptoms.
-The randomized, double-blind, placebo-controlled clinical trial included 1094 pregnant […]
+A recent study completed at Emory University and funded by the National Institute of Health, USA, and the March of Dimes Foundation charity, has confirmed a preliminary finding that DHA during pregnancy improves infant health.
+DHA supplementation during pregnancy improves the infant’s immune function as measured by the frequency and intensity of illness symptoms.
+Study […]

-Topics: Omega-3 fatty acids, docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), long chain polyunsaturated fatty acids (LC-PUFAs), pregnancy, obesity Objective: To determine the impact of maternal DHA intake during pregnancy on obesity in their offspring.
-Background: Exposure to different types of polyunsaturated fatty acids in early life may influence adiposity development later in life.
-Low intake of omega-3 […]
+Topics: DHA intake and childhood obesity.
+Omega-3 fatty acids, docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), long chain polyunsaturated fatty acids (LC-PUFAs), pregnancy, obesity Objective: To determine the impact of maternal DHA intake during pregnancy on obesity in their offspring.
+Background: Exposure to different types of polyunsaturated fatty acids in early life may influence adiposity development later in […]